Iptor Supply Chain Systems: Products and services

 IBS offers supply chain management software and services to distributors and wholesalers for small, medium and Fortune 500 companies.
 They also offer logistics, demand management, customer relationship management, financial management, and business intelligence services.

 IBS Enterprise distribution resource management is a software suite from IBS that automates supply chain management including inventory planning, purchasing and supplier management, warehouse optimization, value-added services, demand management and returns processing.

 IBS provides a publishing-specific platform referred to as the Bookmaster.
 The platform is an enterprise management business software designed for publishers and book distributors in both the print and digital markets.
 It incorporates financial and supply chain management within the software that also integrates with web-based financial transactions and business management processes.

 IBS also offers a platform referred to as Dynaman which supports warehouse operations.
 The software is designed to improve process control, data capturing and visibility of inventory.
 It also allows integration with supply chain partner operations.

-IBS also offer a connectivity platform designed to allow organizations and applications to connect and communicate with each other.
-Referred to as the IBS Integrator, it contains more than 12 solution-specific adapters which enable it to connect between different systems and business partners.
+IBS also offers a connectivity platform designed to allow organizations and applications to connect and communicate with each other.
+Referred to as the IBS Integrator, it contains more than 12 service-specific adapters which enable it to connect between different systems and business partners.
 IBS has won multiple awards for the IBS Integrator.